-The Target of Evaluation (TOE) is the software application SafeGuard Enterprise Device Encryption, Version 5.30 provided by Utimaco Safeware AG.
-SafeGuard Enterprise Device Encryption prevents unauthorized users from access to the clear text of data stored on mobile or stationary block devices.
-This is achieved by encryption of the data, which is completely transparent to users.
+The Target of Evaluation (TOE) is the product SafeGuard Enterprise Device Encryption, Version 5.60 provided by Utimaco Safeware AG.
+The TOE is a software that prevents unauthorized access to clear text of data stored on mobile or stationary block devices.
+This is achieved by data encryption which is completely transparent to users.